Porthleven Lifeboat Station: History

 In 1894, a new boathouse with slipway was constructed at a cost of £1,395.
 It was located on the shore off Mount Pleasant Road, on the west side of the village and opposite the pier, but crucially, it was outside the harbour.
 The new boathouse was in an extremely exposed position.
 The high tide broke the doors open in 1896, and the roof was damaged in 1906, but in all but exceptional weather, the lifeboat could now be launched at anytime, without consideration to low-tide, and without the extraordinary effort it took to bring the boat down from Beacon Road.

 On 18 March 1907, Porthleven lifeboat John Francis White (ON 444) would be one of four lifeboats sent to the aid of the SS Suevic, which ran aground on Stag Rock near Lizard Point.
 18 people were brought ashore.

 A later service on 3 August 1907 would see the men from the Seierskrandsen of Svendborg brought ashore by the lifeboat, having abandoned the vessel in the ship's boat, when the vessel ran ashore at Loe Bar.
 The vessel was later recovered by the lifeboat crew with assistance from local fishermen and a tug from Falmouth.

 Apart from a couple of times required for assistance, no further rescues were made by the Porthleven lifeboat.
 Motor-powered lifeboats were placed at in 1918, and in 1922, and the days for Porthleven's effectively obsolete 'Pulling and Sailing' lifeboat were numbered.
 Porthleven would actually receive a fourth and final lifeboat, Dash (ON 501), in 1926, but at that time, this boat was already 24-years-old, and just 2-years newer than the boat she replaced.
 At a meeting of the RNLI committee of management on 18 July 1929, the decision was made to close Porthleven Lifeboat Station.

 The 1894 lifeboat house still stands, although the slipway was dismantled, and it is currently used as an Art Studio.
 The lifeboat on station at the time of closure, Dash (ON 501), was sold from service in 1929.
 The boat was later acquired in 1994, for restoration in Porthleven, but after years of neglect, it was destroyed in the car park of a Porthleven supermarket in 2004.

+Station honours

+The following are awards made at Porthleven.